ToysToTinkerWith/DarkCoin/docs/website-and-playground-recovery.md

 python scripts/restore_playground_backup.py --manifest manifest.json --index backup-index.json --destination .
 ```

+The release uses ZIP and solid-compressed TAR/XZ archives, both supported by the restore tool.
 The tool downloads one archive at a time, checks its SHA-256, checks each restored file, and writes the original relative paths.
 It refuses to overwrite a different existing file.
 Use an empty destination for a full recovery, or point it at the fresh website checkout; matching files are accepted.

 To verify downloaded content without retaining restored files: